kiorky/db_smart_backup/README.rst

   information, read the sources luke.

-So main features are:
+So main features/requirements are:

     - Posix shell compliant (goal, but not that tested, the really tested one is bash in posix mode)
     - Postgresql / Mysql support for simple database and privileges dumps
-    - Extensible
+    - XZ compression
-    - Generic backups methods
+    - Easily extensible to add another backup type / Generic backups methods
-    - Optional hooks at each stage of the process
+    - Optional hooks at each stage of the process addable via configuration (bash functions to uncomment)

 Installation